 - Label boxes on all sides.

-- Clear, plastic containers are great for storage as they allow you to see the
+- Try using clear, plastic bins as they allow you to see the contents easily.

-- Remove any food items, which can attract pests.
+- Remove any food, which can attract pests.

-- Before placing furniture in your moveable storage container, apply furniture oil to wooden pieces for added protection, and be sure to give them time to dry before wrapping them.
+- Apply furniture oil to wood pieces for added protection before placing furniture in your portable unit.
+Be sure to give them time to dry before wrapping them.